rameshbalan/bioinfo/group1/index.md

 	b.
 Run BUSCO to check the quality of the assembly.
 Use `BUSCO`.
 - Step 2: Filter the low expression transcripts.
 	a.
 Quantify the expression for each gene.
 Use `salmon`
 	b.
-Retain transcripts with a minimum of 5 TPM.
+Retain transcripts with a minimum of _5 TPM_.
 Write a `python` script.
 	c.
 Run BUSCO to check the quality of the assembly.
 Use `BUSCO`.
 - Step 3: Identify the coding regions.
 	a.
 Using generated transcriptome from the previous step, run LongOrfs with threshold set to at least 100 aa length for each ORF.
 Use `TransDecoder.LongOrfs`.